 Answered By: Sarah Penniman Last Updated: Nov 14, 2019 Views: 41

 Yes.
-For any films shown literally outside of the classroom, even if they are for educational purposes, the sponsors must purchase performance rights.
-See libraryguides.etown.edu/copyright for a plethora of resources, as well as links to lists of films for which we already have secured rights.
-Most PBS productions, for example, come with public performance rights.
+For any films shown outside of the classroom, even if they are for educational purposes, the sponsors must purchase performance rights.
+See libraryguides.etown.edu/copyright for some resources, as well as links to lists of films for which we already have secured rights.
+Most PBS productions, for example, are provided with public performance rights.

 It does not matter whether a faculty member introduces the films, a panel speaks before or after, etc. as far as the law is concerned.
 Only movies shown in the classroom during the normal course of instruction fall under fair use.